sezya-kot/vehicle-app-python-template/docs/setup_and_explore_development_environment.md

-# Setup and Explore Development Enviroment
+# Setup and Explore Development Environment

-The following information describes how to setup and configure the Development Container (DevContainer), and how to build, customize and test the sample vehicleApp that is included.
-You will learn how to use the vehicleApp SDK, how to interact with the vehicleApp vehicle API and how to do CI/CD using the pre-configured GitHub workflows that come with the repository.
+The following information describes how to setup and configure the Development Container (DevContainer), and how to build, customize and test the sample vehicleApp that is included in this repository.
+You will learn how to use the vehicleApp SDK, how to interact with the vehicle API and how to do CI/CD using the pre-configured GitHub workflows that come with the repository.

-Once you have completed all steps you will have a solid understanding of the Development Workflow and you will be able to reuse this Template Repository for your own projects - and hopefully save a lot of time.
+Once you have completed all steps you will have a solid understanding of the Development Workflow and you will be able to reuse this Template Repository for your own VehicleApp develpment project.

 ## VehicleApp Development with Visual Studio Code
 Visual Studio Code [Development Containers](https://code.visualstudio.com/docs/remote/create-dev-container#:~:text=%20Create%20a%20development%20container%20%201%20Path,additional%20software%20in%20your%20dev%20container.%20More%20) allow us to package a complete vehicleApp development environment including VS Code extensions, vehicleApp SDK, vehicleApp runtime and all other development & testing tools into a container that is then started within your VS Code session.